 “The fractured pieces actually have a more organic feel and then you mix that with the industrial material,” Becky says, as she holds a necklace with large, roughly cut Leland Blue stones, pictured below.

 Becky also likes using a mix of different shades of Leland Blue and a stone called the Glen Arbor Pierced Stone to create a more casual look.
 The mix of roughly cut, mismatched stones reminds her of walking the beach looking for rocks.

 Karen and Becky have a singular appreciation for the stone that’s reflected in their work.
-And while their work is very different, they both are looking for stones that speak them and tell a story.
-These stones have a deeper meaning that goes beyond Leland’s history — they bring to mind perfect days by the water and connections to the natural landscape.
+And while their work is very different, they both are looking for stones that tell a story.
+These stones have a deeper meaning that goes beyond Leland’s history.
+They bring to mind perfect days by the water and connections to the natural landscape.